 About 1958, Rock Creek Hills Covenants, Inc. was organized by Rock Creek Hills Citizens Association to take over the responsibilities and power over covenants in Rock Creek Hills from Southland Life Insurance Company, the successor of Continental Life Insurance Company, as Southland was moving out of the Washington area.
 Other developers, as they sold out their developments, also assigned their responsibilities and powers to Rock Creek Hills Covenants, Inc. The officers of Rock Creek Hills Covenants, Inc. are elected by the membership of the Rock Creek Hills Citizens Association.

-Although the exact language of the various sets of covenants differs, they all have principal provisions which set forth that:
+Although the exact language of the various sets of covenants differs, all of the covenants governed by Rock Creek Hills Covenants, Inc. have principal provisions which set forth that:

 - Each lot shall be limited to a detached, single family residence with single family dwelling use;